alezmaxi/tokenraze/README.md

 # TokenRaze

 ### *Let them think, not talk.*

 Tokenraze reduces general expensive token consumption up to 80% - 55% for coding tasks using cheapers model for prompt compression and output decompression
 Minimal/zero quality loss.

+This, combined with recent RAG techniques provides a really efficient interface for many token intensive tasks.

 ---

 ## The Problem